-- Empowerment of women pursue and enforce their property rights through self-representation;
+- Creation of synergies amongst women and property rights organisations

-- Development of an information technology platform through which women and members of the general public can get responses to a range of legal questions and concerns.
+- An information technology platform through which women and members of the general public can get responses to a range of legal questions and concerns.

-- Create a referral system through which women requiring further assistance on property rights can be assisted.
+- A referral system through which women requiring further assistance on property rights can be assisted.

 Barefoot Lawyers Guide Employment